nikkifargus/WDI_PROJECT_2/README.md

 ## Development

 First I had to set up Express for my app.
-To do this I created the package.json file through npm in terminal and after installed Express through npm as well.
+To do this I created the package.json file through npm in terminal and then installed Express.
 I then created the index.js file in order to require the necessary and useful modules (eg. morgan, bodyParser etc.), connect to the mongo database, setup the middleware and use the routes.

 For this project I used EJS to create views for each page of the website.
 So in the index.js I set up the express app by indicating where to find the views and that I was going to use the ejs template language.